Laurie Lee: Early life and works

-Having been born in Stroud, Gloucestershire on 26 June 1914, Laurie Lee moved with his family to the village of Slad in 1917, the move with which Cider with Rosie opens.
-After fighting in the First World War with the Royal West Kent Regiment, Lee's father, Reginald Joseph Lee, did not return to the family.
-Lee and his brothers grew up loving the Lights, the family of their mother (Annie Emily Light), and intensely disliking their Lee relations.
-His sister, Frances Nemariah Joan Lee, died in 1915 aged three when Lawrence Lee was a toddler.
-He had two brothers from his parents' marriage, Jack and Tony, as well as Dorothy, Harold, Reggie, Phyllis, and Marjorie, who were older siblings from his father's first marriage.
-His brother Jack Lee (born 1913) was to become a film director.
+Lee was born in Stroud, Gloucestershire on 26 June 1914, son of civil servant Reginald Joseph Lee (1877-1947) and Annie Emily (1879-1950), née Light, and moved with his family to the village of Slad in 1917; this relocation opens Lee's novel Cider with Rosie.
+After fighting in the First World War with the Royal West Kent Regiment, Lee's father did not return to the family.
+Lee and his brothers grew up close with their mother's family, but intensely disliking their Lee relations.
+His sister, Frances, died in 1915 aged three when Lee was a toddler.
+He had two full brothers, Jack and Tony, and five older half-siblings from his father's first marriage.
+His brother Jack (1913-2002) was to become a film director; although close when younger, they would fall out in later life, being "on non-speaking terms for 25 years".

 At 12, Lee went to the Central Boys' School in Stroud.
 In his notebook for 1928, when he was 14, he listed "Concert and Dance Appointments", for at this time he was in demand to play his violin at dances.

 Lee left the Central School at 15 to become an errand boy at a Chartered Accountants in Stroud.
 In 1931, he first found the Whiteway Colony, two miles from Slad, a colony founded by Tolstoyan anarchists.
 This gave him his first smattering of politicisation and was where he met the composer Benjamin Frankel and the "Cleo" who appears in As I Walked Out One Midsummer Morning.
 In 1933 he met Sophia Rogers, an "exotically pretty girl with dark curly hair" who had moved to Slad from Buenos Aires, an influence on Lee who said later in life that he only went to Spain because "a girl in Slad from Buenos Aires taught me a few words of Spanish."

-At 20, Lee worked as an office clerk and a builder's labourer, and lived in London for a year before leaving for Vigo, in northwest Spain, in the summer of 1935.
+At 20 Lee worked as an office clerk and a builder's labourer, and lived in London for a year before leaving for Vigo, in Galicia, northwest Spain, in the summer of 1935.
 From there he travelled across Spain as far as Almuñecar on the coast of Andalusia.
 Walking more often than not, he eked out a living by playing his violin.
 His first encounter with Spain is the subject of As I Walked Out One Midsummer Morning (1969).
 During this period he met a woman, Wilma Gregory, who supported him financially, and also met Mary Garman and Roy Campbell.
 After the outbreak of the Spanish Civil War in July 1936 Lee was picked up by HMS Blanche, a British destroyer from Gibraltar that was collecting marooned British subjects on the southern Spanish coast.